Rideau Canal Cruise Itinerary With Le Boat

 Views from the Upper Deck of Horizon 3 with Le Boat

-After leaving the lock, it was a gorgeous day driving from the upper deck.
+After leaving the lock, it was a gorgeous day to drive from the upper deck.
 There are two options for driving.
-If the weather is bad, you can drive from below. (something I wasn’t ready to do on the first day) but when the sun is shining like it was today, there was nothing better than being up top.
+If the weather is bad, you can drive from below (something I wasn’t ready to do on the first day), but when the sun is shining like it was today, there is nothing better than being up top.

 We cruised by massive mansions lining the waterway and waived to every boat passing.
 It seemed that nearly every boat on the water was another Le Boat.
 The Park’s staff told us they were really grateful for Le Boat being on the Rideau because they keep the locks busy during the week.
 I can only imagine how slow the days would go if they weren’t letting boats through on a regular basis.